 Nina joins the BackStory crew as a Midwest transplant, where she learned to appreciate small towns and the Iowa Hawkeyes.
-After majoring in Journalism and International Studies at the University of Iowa, she worked at the Delegation of the European Union in Washington, D.C.
-She joins BackStory after interning at WNPR in Connecticut and NPR.
+After majoring in journalism and international studies at the University of Iowa, she worked at the Delegation of the European Union in Washington, D.C.
+She has also interned at WNPR in Connecticut and NPR.

 If Nina were a moment in American history, she’d be shipping off to challenge Nellie Bly and Elizabeth Bisland on their 80-day race around the world.

 Tony Field, Senior Producer

 Tony always wondered why there weren’t any history shows on public radio.
 Then along came Ed, Peter, and Brian.
 They told him they were “the History Guys.”
 He was skeptical, but took their word for it.
 So far, they have him convinced.